Blade Runner 2099: Development

-In November 2021, Ridley Scott announced that a pilot for a Blade Runner television spin-off had been written along with a series bible and initial plans for 10 episodes.
+In November 2021, Ridley Scott announced that a television pilot for a Blade Runner television spin-off had been written along with a series bible and initial plans for 10 episodes.
 In February 2022, the series title Blade Runner 2099 was revealed, and it was being developed for Amazon Prime Video.
-Silka Luisa was writing and executive producing the show, with additional writers to be brought in.
-Scott was considered directing in the development phase.
+Silka Luisa joined as showrunner in addition to writing and executive producing the show, with additional writers from shows such as Watchmen (2019) and Star Wars: The Acolyte (2024) to be brought in.
+Luisa consulted with Blade Runner 2049 (2017) writer Michael Green on the series pitch with Luisa calling him an "important part" of the development process, providing guidance on developing the noir mystery for the series.

+Scott had considered directing in the development phase.
 Amazon ordered it as a miniseries in September 2022, and Tom Spezialy joined as a writing executive producer.
 In March 2023, Jeremy Podeswa was hired to executive produce and direct the pilot episode.
 In February 2024, he exited the project due to scheduling conflicts, and Jonathan Van Tulleken took on the role of directing the first two episodes.
-In May 2024, Michelle Yeoh joined the cast as Olwen.
-In June, Hunter Schafer joined the cast as the co-lead of the series.
-In July, Dimitri Abold, Lewis Gribben, Katelyn Rose Downey, Daniel Rigby, Johnny Harris, Amy Lennox, Sheila Atim, and Matthew Needham joined the cast of the series.
-In August, Tom Burke and Maurizio Lombardi joined the cast as series regulars.
+Ariel Kleiman, Marcela Said, and Karena Evans were also hired to direct episodes of the series.